quesojeany/image-scavenger/README.md

 Mostly feature complete with a few regrets, ehem improvements (it is a POC):
 * Rest API Notes
   * Detection on file urls only.
 Uploading corrupted files; the pain is real.
-  * Removing images is failing.
+  * Removing images is broken.
+  * Detected objects' name only stored (could include coordinates)
-  * Nice to haves for the future:
+  * Nice to have entity methods:
     * update
     * count
     * sublist
+    * detected
 * Happy path time!
   * Validation: Leverage Play's Form for json, and play json validate for des/ser of 3rd party requests/responses
   * Error handling: Could have used some TLC, especially regarding dependent service and repo responses